Some notes on Pontryagin duality of abelian topological groups

 While significant progress about duality of abelian topological groups beyond local compactness was indeed achieved (as documented in the recent monograph \cite{adgb} by \textsc{Aussenhofer}, \textsc{Dikranjan} and \textsc{Giordano Bruno}), the overall picture is neither clear nor complete.
 As a test of this claim we address here what is known for the category of \emph{abelian pro-Lie groups} $\apl$ in the regard of duality.
 This category, which contains all $\lca$ groups, is in contrast to the category of $\lca$ groups complete, that is, closed under the formation of all limits.
 It contains the category of all weakly complete real vector spaces, being isomorphic to $\RR^I$ (for an arbitrary set $I$) with the product topology.
 If $G=\RR^I$, then $\widehat G\cong\RR^{(I)}$ (the direct sum of cardinality $I$-many copies of $\RR$ with the finest locally convex vector space topology) does not belong to the category of pro-Lie groups.
 This example illustrates that, even on an elementary level, \emph{the category of abelian pro-Lie groups $\apl$ differs significantly from its dual category}.
 Even though some information is provided in Chapter 4 of \cite{hofii}, the status of information on duality of $\apl$ groups is far from satisfactory.
 This encourages us to offer in this note some complementary pieces of information on that duality.

-It will be useful to begin the discussion by giving the details of an example of a comparatively minute nondiscrete but prodiscrete (hence pro-Lie) group $G$ for which $\eta_G$ fails to be continuous, further $\widehat G$ fails to be complete, while its bidual $\doublewidehat{G}$ is discrete.
-This example, due to \textsc{Leptin} (\cite{lep} 1955), later mentioned by \textsc{Noble} (\cite{nobthesis} Chapter 1, 1967, and \cite{nob}, Example 1.6, 1970), \textsc{Banaszczyk} (\cite{ban} 1991) also illustrates certain aspects of the general progress that was contributed to duality by \textsc{Aussenhofer} (\cite{aus}, 1999).
+It will be useful to discuss the details of a class of examples of prodiscrete (hence pro-Lie) groups $E$ for which $\eta_E$ fails to be continuous, further $\widehat E$ fails to be complete, while its bidual $\doublewidehat{E}$ is discrete.
+These examples, in essence due to \textsc{Leptin} (\cite{lep} 1955), later mentioned by \textsc{Noble} (\cite{nobthesis} Chapter 1, 1967, and \cite{nob}, Example 1.6, 1970), \textsc{Banaszczyk} (\cite{ban} 1991) also illustrate certain aspects of the general progress that was contributed to duality by \textsc{Aussenhofer} (\cite{aus}, 1999).

-Subsequently, we point out that the environment of pro-Lie groups permits a different access to \textsc{Aussenhofer}'s insight that for large classes of abelian topological groups $G$ including $\apl$ groups the evaluation morphism $\eta_G$ \emph{is bijective and open}, in other words, that $\eta_G^{-1}$ exists and is continuous.
+We also point out that the environment of pro-Lie groups permits a different access to \textsc{Aussenhofer}'s insight that for large classes of abelian topological groups $G$ including $\apl$ groups the evaluation morphism $\eta_G$ \emph{is bijective and open}, in other words, that $\eta_G^{-1}$ exists and is continuous.
 We explain in which sense duality is necessary and sufficient for the continuity of $\eta_G$ for pro-Lie groups.